tomzx/blog.tomrochette.com-content/web-services/item.md

 A database instance has been generated for the client, however it is empty and needs to be configured.
 The client goes onto his instance and fills in a small setup page (create an admin user, decide the system language, etc.).

-1. Upon submitting the form on the service instance, the `Service` queues a job to have the instance migrated and seeded.
+1. Upon submitting the form on the `Service instance`, the `Service` queues a job to have the instance migrated and seeded.
 2. A `worker` picks up the job, connects to the appropriate database.
 It runs the appropriate migration scripts as well as the initial seeder script.

 Our client now has his service available for use.